Abhijeetbyte/SQLite-PHP-Database/README.md

 1. **create_database.php**: Run this script once to create the SQLite database and table.
 2. **index.html**: HTML form for submitting attendance.
-3. **submit_attendance.php**: PHP script to save attendance data to the SQLite database.
+3. **add_record.php**: PHP script to save attendance data to the SQLite database.
-4. **view_attendance.html**: HTML form to input a roll number to view attendance data.
+4. **search_record.html**: HTML form to input a roll number to view attendance data.
-5. **view_attendance.php**: PHP script to retrieve and display attendance data based on the roll number.
+5. **search_record.php**: PHP script to retrieve and display attendance data based on the roll number.
 6. **.htaccess**: Configuration file to restrict access to the database file.

 You can host these files on a web server that supports PHP.
 Ensure the server has write permissions to create and modify the `students.db` SQLite file.